PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 eliminates repeated index builds and tensor-layout synchronization on large no-candidate graphs.

+Preflight and manager work is observable through internal diagnostic metrics, without timers or public schema changes.
+Each pass event records operators visited by model-only preflight, whether ModelIRPassState was constructed, and the exact snapshot and fingerprint counts reported by OrderedPassManager.
+`ModelIRPreflightResult` and shared any-operator/required-op-type scanners make visited counts deterministic and allow early-match scans.
+These counters feed Tier profiling while remaining absent from ModelIR metadata and public reports.

 Production constant-input materialization uses `run_constant_input_fold_cleanup` from `passes/constant_fold.py`.
 Its three specs preserve the original dependency order with priorities 10/20/30: